Remove moss from tree trunks and branches by performing the following steps:

 - Fertilize trees to strengthen them to resist moss.

 Some tree care companies use copper sulfate or lime-based products for moss removal, but these are toxic chemicals that can damage nearby painted structures, including your home.
-By following the process detailed below, you’ll be able to remove moss without damaging your house, trees, or lawn.
+By following the process detailed below, you’ll be able to remove tree moss without damaging your house, trees, or lawn.

 Table of Contents